Coordinating Decisions via Quantum Telepathy: High Frequency Trading: A Case Study

 Assuming again an independent Bernoulli distribution for the input distribution with parameter $p$, we can numerically evaluate the quantum advantage.
-The result is shown in~\cref{fig:anti_toxic} for a grid of values for $p, \beta$, as well as different cross-sections.
-These and other numerical results are obtained via a general-purpose numerical optimizer applicable to any TC problem outlined in~\cref{app:numerical}.
+The result is shown in~\Cref{fig:anti_toxic} for different values of $p, \beta$, as well as different cross-sections.
+These and other numerical results are obtained via a combination of the standard semidefinite programming algorithm for XOR games~\cite{cleve2004consequences} and a general-purpose numerical optimizer applicable to any TC problem outlined in~\Cref{app:numerical}.

 We see that when $\beta=0$, we obtain the previous results where there is a quantum advantage for $p \in (1-\frac{1}{\sqrt{2}}, \frac{1}{\sqrt{2}})$.
 Interestingly, as $\beta$ increases to 0.5, the range of $p$ for which there is a quantum advantage increases, although the value of the quantum advantage decreases.
 At $\beta =0.5$ there is no quantum advantage.
 For $\beta > 0.5$ we observe a mirror image by taking $\beta \mapsto 1-\beta$.
-This is because the corresponding utility array can be obtained by appropriately relabeling the observations and decisions, which will lead to the same gap as per~\cref{lem:perm} in~\cref{app:tc}.
-Hence, we again see a variety of real-world scenarios where quantum entanglement can provide an indubitable advantage.
-For convenience of reference, we will refer to this TC problem with the utility array given in~\cref{eq:hon_utility} and with an independent Bernoulli distributed input with parameter $p$ as the \textbf{hedge-or-not problem}.
+This is because the corresponding utility array can be obtained by appropriately relabeling the observations and decisions, which will lead to the same gap as per~\Cref{lem:perm} in~\Cref{app:tc}.
+Hence, we see a family of real-world scenarios where quantum entanglement can provide an indubitable advantage.
+For convenience of reference, we will refer to this TC problem with the utility array given in~\Cref{eq:hon_utility} and with an independent Bernoulli distributed input with parameter $p$ as the \textbf{hedging problem}.
+The hedging problem can be easily generalized to multiple parties (more than 2) by considering more than 2 stocks, each at different exchanges, whose pairwise correlations can be positive or negative.
+Then, the decisions of the each corresponding colocated server have to match or or not match according to the observed correlations.
+The number of observations can also be increased by considering different indicators or other relevant local information.
+We leave further investigation of this generalized problem to future work.